 What is Micropython?¶

-Micropython is Python for microcontrollers.With Micropython you can write Python3 code and run it on bare metal architectures with limited resources.
+Micropython is Python for microcontrollers.Using Micropython, you can write Python3 code and run it even on a bare metal architecture with limited resources.

-Compact - fit and run within just 256k of code space and 16k of RAM.
-No OS is needed, although you can also run it with OS, if you want.
+Compact - Fits and runs within just 256k of code space and 16k of RAM.
+No OS is needed, although you can also run it with an OS, if you want.

 Interactive - No need for the compile-flash-boot cycle.
 With the REPL (interactive prompt) you can type commands and execute them immediately, run scripts etc.

 Embedded Oriented - Comes with modules specifically for embedded systems, such as the machine module for accessing low-level hardware (I/O pins, ADC, UART, SPI, I2C, RTC, Timers etc.)

 Currently, Micropython does not have a good high-level GUI library by default.
 LittlevGL is an Object Oriented Component Based high-level GUI library, which seems to be a natural candidate to map into a higher level language, such as Python.
 LittlevGL is implemented in C and its APIs are in C.

 Here are some advantages of using LittlevGL in Micropython:¶

 Develop GUI in Python, a very popular high level language.
 Use paradigms such as Object Oriented Programming.

 Usually, GUI development requires multiple iterations to get things right.
 With C, each iteration consists of